danidiaz/jet-stream/README.md

   needed, at least judging from the docs for [limit](https://hackage.haskell.org/package/turtle-1.5.22/docs/Turtle-Prelude.html#v:limit).

+  \"turtle\" also inspired having a separate type for lines.

 - [streamly](https://hackage.haskell.org/package/streamly).
 I might have
   reinvented a subset of streamly ([but worse](https://www.mcmillen.dev/language_checklist.html)).